PAUL34913/building-with-tests/README.md

 - Randomly add a button ID to the currentGame array
 - Call showTurns function

+**lightsOn();**

+- Turn on light
+- Turn off light

 **showTurns();**

 - Step through currentGame

-- Turn on light
-- Turn off light
+**playerTurn**

+- Check if the player move matches the computer sequence
+- At the end of the sequence, increment score and add another turn
+- If moves do not match, display alert and start new game

 ## Changelog